osrsbox/osrsbox-db/quest_db_tools/README.md

     - `QuestMetadata`: Data from the `Infobox Quest` wiki template
     - `QuestDetails`: Data from the `Infobox Details` wiki template
     - `QuestDefinition`: Data from the `Infobox Rewards` wiki template

-## todo_list.txt

-- List and notes of issues or current problems (developement notes)